Harshit2542000/File_Organizer-Without-Recursion/README.md

 # File_Organizer-Without-Recursion
 This project is used to implement the functionalities of file system.It can tell what files are there in a particular folder and it can also organize the files in a folder based on their extension.

-It has the following functionalities(3 commands):-
+It has the following functionalities(3 commands) in file system:-

 1.help->used to tell what commands are there in the file system project we have created.